Padi2312/react-fetch-example/README.md

 # Easy Fetch
 A small webapplication for typing showing how to work with fetch.
-In this project you can see how to use fetch for a GET-Request.
+In this project you can see how to use fetch some requests.
 In addition to that you can see some techniques of rendering HTML from functions which might be useful sometimes.